sanity-io/GROQ/spec/Section 7 -- Compound expressions.md

 Slice : Expression `[` Range `]`

-Note: This expression is syntactially a subset of a filter expression.
+Note: This expression is syntactically a subset of a filter expression.

 EvaluateSlice(scope):